samsquire/mazzle/README.md

 This simple build tool builds infrastructure for environments on the fly.
 It is meant to be a cross between a continuous integration server, build server or task runner.
 I call it a runserver.

-## input file architecture.dot Graphviz dot dyntax
+## input file architecture.dot of Graphviz dot syntax

 This tool executes this [dot syntax](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) graph of an entire environment.
 This is an example environment that brings up a Vault with prometheus: